-The Triangle Regional Model Executive Committee at its December 14, 2017 meeting recommended adoption of the Triangle Regional Model version 6 (TRM v6).
+The Triangle Regional Model Executive Committee at is XXX x, 2018 meeting recommended adoption of the Triangle Regional Model version 6 (TRM v6).
 The TRM protocol states,

 The official Triangle Regional Model shall be adopted by the signatories to this agreement as needed for new versions of the model but not more than every six months.
 The signatories through their individual approval processes officially adopt the model by letter to the Triangle Regional Model Service Bureau.